 Does loneliness create loneliness?

 The review suggests lonely people are sensitive to negative social outcomes and accordingly their responses in social settings are dampened.
 We know the former from reaction time tasks involving negative social words (lonely people respond faster), and tasks involving the detection of concealed pain in faces (lonely people are extra sensitive when the faces are dislikeable).
 Functional imaging evidence also shows lonely people have a suppressed neural response to rewarding social stimuli, which reduces their excitement about possible social contact; they also have dampened activity in brain areas involved in predicting what others are thinking – possibly a defence mechanism based on the idea that it’s better not to know.
-All this adds up to what the authors characterise as a social “self-preservation mode.”
+All this adds up to what the authors characterize as a social “self-preservation mode.”